peteroupc/peteroupc.github.io/morealg.md

 where _gstart_ is the starting state for _G_, and copy the rules of the automaton for _G_ onto _F_, but with the following modifications:

 - Replace the symbol EMPTY in _G_ with EMPTY&prime;.
+- Replace each state in _G_ with a name distinct from all other states in _F_.
 - Replace each rule in _G_ of the form (_state_, _flip_, EMPTY&prime;) &rarr; (_state2_, {}), where _state2_ is a final state of _G_ associated with output 1, with the rule (_state_, _flip_, EMPTY&prime;) &rarr; ( _state_<sub>1</sub>, {}).
 - Replace each rule in _G_ of the form (_state_, _flip_, EMPTY&prime;) &rarr; (_state2_, {}), where _state2_ is a final state of _G_ associated with output 0, with the rule (_state_, _flip_, EMPTY&prime;) &rarr; ( _state_<sub>0</sub>, {}).